Jawhar Sircar

-His studies were at St. Xavier's School, Presidency College and Calcutta University — all in Kolkata — and also at the University of Cambridge and the University of Sussex, both in the UK.
-He did his Masters in Ancient Indian History and Culture from Calcutta University and a second Masters in Sociology, with Social Anthropology.
-He also did a professional course at the World Trade Institute, New York.

 Summary

-Jawhar Sircar is a Member of the Upper House (Rajya Sabha) of the Indian Parliament who was nominated by the Trinamool Congress party and elected uncontested on 2 August 2021 to represent the State of West Bengal.
+Jawhar Sircar was a member of the Upper House (Rajya Sabha) of the Indian Parliament who was nominated by the Trinamool Congress party and elected uncontested on 2 August 2021 to represent the State of West Bengal.
 He is a public intellectual based out of Kolkata.
-He created history by quitting this post prematurely after three years to join a mass movement against Political corruption and highhandedness.
+He resigned this post prematurely after three years to join a mass movement protesting the Indian government.

-He has headed India's Culture Ministry from November 2008 to February 2012 – the longest for any Secretary.
-Sircar supports campaigns to preserve India's inclusive cultural heritage against constant attempts to utilise it for sectarian gains.
+He previously headed India's Culture Ministry from November 2008 to February 2012, and was the longest serving secretary.
+Sircar supports campaigns to preserve India's cultural heritage against attempts to utilise it for sectarian gains.
 He has represented India in top international organisations, including the UNESCO and he speaks regularly and writes on public issues relating to the conservation of heritage.

-He was CEO of India's public broadcaster, (2012 - 2016) he resigned from the prasar bharati CEO post before his term ended, as he was not comfortable with the NDA government as he was appointed to the post by the UPA government.
-He has stood up to resist constant encroachments on media freedom and recently, DIGIPUB News India Foundation, that represents all important digital media organisations in India, selected him for its 'appellate committee' – as an individual with "unimpeachable public service record and accomplishments".
-He was on its four-member statutory national-level self regulatory mechanism, which is chaired by the former Supreme Court judge Justice Madan Lokur.
+He was chief executive officer of India's public broadcaster, Prasar Bharati from 2012 until 2016.
+He resigned from this post before his term ended, as he was not comfortable with the NDA government as he was appointed to the post by the UPA government.
+DIGIPUB News India Foundation, which represents large media organisations in India, selected him for its 'appellate committee' – as an individual with "unimpeachable public service record and accomplishments".
+He was on its four-member statutory national-level self-regulatory mechanism, which is chaired by former Supreme Court Justice Madan Lokur.

-Jawhar Sircar was an active member of a powerful pressure group of retired central secretaries, chief secretaries of states, director generals of police, Indian ambassadors and others, known as the 'Constitutional Conduct Group'.
+He was an active member of a pressure group of retired central secretaries, chief secretaries of states, director generals of police, Indian ambassadors and others, known as the 'Constitutional Conduct Group'.

-Sircar is involved with civil society in its constant opposition to right-wing political and governmental forces encroaching on liberty of thought, idea, expression and belief.